A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The pragmatic solutions

-In the convective transport of energy by MLT, the mixing length, $l$ travelled by a fluid element before dissolving in the surroundings is given in terms of the local pressure scale height $H_p$ and mixing length parameter $\alpha_{\rm MLT}$ such that $l = H_p \times \alpha_{\rm MLT}$.
-For a given $H_p$, a higher value of $\alpha_{\rm MLT}$ implies a higher $l$ and therefore better convective efficiency. $\alpha_{\rm MLT}$ is a free parameter with a value that is often calibrated from the observations of the sun and eclipsing binaries.
-For example, in the standard set of models in this work the value of $\alpha_{\rm MLT}$ has been calculated using solar data \citep[see][for details]{Choi:2016MIST}.
-There is increasing evidence that the value of $\alpha_{\rm MLT}$ is not universal and varies with the evolutionary phase, mass and metallicity of the stars \citep{Joyce2018,Johnston2021}.
+In the convective transport of energy by MLT, the mixing length, $l$ travelled by a fluid element before dissolving in the surroundings is given in terms of the local pressure scale height $H_p$ and mixing length parameter $\alpha_{\rm MLT}$ such that $l = H_p \times \alpha_{\rm MLT}$. \footnote{$\alpha_{\rm MLT}$ is a free parameter with a value that is often calibrated from the observations of the sun and eclipsing binaries.
+For example, in the standard set of models in this work the value of $\alpha_{\rm MLT}$ has been calculated using solar data \citep[see][for details]{Choi:2016MIST}}.
+Therefore a higher value of $l$ implies better convective transport of energy and can reduce the value of the Eddington factor, thereby preventing numerical instabilities.

-While MLT gives fairly good results in the deep interiors of stars where density is high and convection is nearly adiabatic (with negligible radiative losses), its limitations start becoming apparent in low-density environments where the convection is highly superadiabatic and prone to radiative losses \citep{Maeder2009}.
-In the presence of density inversions, convective velocity becomes supersonic and convection is time-dependent.
-In such situations both standard and non-adiabatic theories of MLT are out of their domain of applicability.

-While testing the models with a different theory of convective energy transport is beyond the scope of this work, we do test the role of increased efficiency of convection on the convergence properties of the models from the standard set that fail to reach the end of carbon burning.
+In the low-density envelopes of massive stars, density scale height, $H_{\rho}$, is much greater than the pressure scale height, $H_p$ .
+Thus, using $H_{\rho}$ instead of $H_p$ in calculating mixing length results in larger $l$ and can help overcome density inversion in the stellar models \citep[e.g.,][]{Ergma1971, Ekstroem:2011}.
+Similarly, for a given $H_p$, a higher value of $\alpha_{\rm MLT}$ also implies a higher $l$ and again better convective efficiency.
+We use the latter approach in this work.
 Beginning with $\alpha_{\rm MLT} = 1.82$ (used in the standard set), we compute a series of stellar models with $\alpha_{\rm MLT}=3.0,3.64,4.0,5.0,5.46,7.28,8.0$ for stars with initial mass 30\Msun{} and above.

 We find that for $\alpha_{\rm MLT}\geq$ 5.46, which is three times the value used in the standard set, the models are able to evolve without any numerical instabilities until carbon depletion in the core.